 Serving Faulk, Spink, Hyde, Hand and Beadle Counties

-Serving Aurora, Davison, Hanson, Jerauld, and Sanborn Counties
+Serving Aurora, Brule, Buffalo, Davison, Hanson, Jerauld, and Sanborn Counties

-Serving Bon Homme, Clay, Hutchinson, Union, and Yankton Counties
+Serving Bon Homme, Charles Mix, Clay, Douglas, Gregory, Hutchinson, Union and Yankton

 R and R Conversions

 R & R sells wheelchair accessible vans, trucks, SUV’s, and crossovers and also modifies vehicles, homes, businesses, and schools.
 The shop repairs all brands of lifts, lifters, and modified vehicles while also offering free advice and education.
 Serves Sioux Falls, Tea, Brandon, Harrisburg, Hartford, and many other communities in South Dakota, Minnesota, Iowa, and Nebraska.

 SD Assistive Technology 4 All

 A web site combining several state agencies, private businesses, and lending programs along with individuals that are listing items for sale, giveaway, demonstration, or loan.
 Each agency, business, or program will have their own criteria for selling or lending their equipment.
 If you have any questions, please contact the specified person for that item.